terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 2. Run install_driver.exe from driver_files
 3. Start up steamvr, connect your tracker and ensure it is set to waist.
 4. Launch your game of choice.
 5. Go to steamvr settings -> controllers -> manage controller bindings, set it to custom and click edit this binding.
-Unbind the left joystick of your controller.
+Unbind the left joystick position of your controller.
+Only unbind the position part, leave touch and click bound!
 6. Ensure your games locomotion direction is set to hmd.
 7. Launch hip_locomotion.exe from the bin directory
 8. Play!